The Fishtown Recreation Center in North Philadelphia is getting a makeover.

 We are working with the community on the renovation of this vibrant recreation and community center in the St. Hughs neighborhood of North Philadelphia.

-The Trust for Public Land is working with community members to develop renovation plans for the existing facilities at this busy Philadelphia recreation center.
+The Trust for Public Land worked with community members to develop renovation plans for the existing facilities at this busy Philadelphia recreation center.